tparchman/CalSerPines/analysis_workflow_varcal.md

-### Notes on cleaning NovaSeq flow cell from 11/20, barcode parsing for multiple projects, and analyses of Attenuata data
+### Notes on cleaning NovaSeq flow cell from 11/20, barcode parsing for multiple projects, and analyses of pine data

 `NOTE`: Here we need to clean two lanes of NovaSeq data.
 The first (sample-1_S1_L001_R1_001.fastq.gz) has PHHA, ACTH, CHDO, and PIAT.
 The second (sample-2_S2_L002_R1_001.fastq.gz) has POSE, PIAT, and some quadrus.
 We will need to clean and parse both to get all of the attenuata samples into working shape.